PascalLG/todotxt-hs/README.md

 todo done <rank>
 ```

-A done task no longer appears in listing (unless the `--all` flag is specified) but it is still present in the todo list.
+A done task no longer appears in listing (unless the `--done` flag is specified) but it is still present in the todo list.
 Alternatively, to completely remove a task, add the `--remove` flag:

 ```
 todo done --remove <rank>